BaptisteHubert/poc-automated-tests-web-app/docs/analysis-and-testing.md

 4. Another browser tab is launched, with the url of the previous document.
     - The document is opened.
     - The signaling server is accessible after a second
+    - There should be two user on the document
     - Text in the editor should be the exact same as the text written in the previous step.
 5. The signaling server is killed off
+    - There should still be two user on the document
 6. Browser tab 1 adds text to the document.
 Browser tab 2 adds text to the document
+    - Browser tab 1 leave the document and then re-join it.
+The modification bound to this tab should still be visible in the document
+    - Browser tab 2 leave the document and then re-join it.
+The modification bound to this tab should still be visible in the document
+7. The signaling server is rebooted
+    - The signaling server is accessible after a few seconds
-7. Text is merged and appears the same in the browser tabs
+    - Text is merged and appears the same in the two browser tabs